mybonk/mybonk-wiki/baby-rabbit-holes.md

     - `history -d 1234`: Remove record number 1234.
     - `history -a` and `history -r`: Append or read entries to/from the history list.
 Very convenient to move commands history across from one of your terminals to another.
 You could automate this by defining the environment variable `PROMPT_COMMAND` (the `$PROMPT_COMMAND` is run before a prompt is shown on the terminal) e.g. `PROMPT_COMMAND="history -a; history -r"`.

-    > [!TIP]: [These options don't work in Zsh?](https://apple.stackexchange.com/questions/430640/history-d-does-not-remove-history-entry-but-shows-time-of-history-entry): Zsc relies on the command `fc` (e.g. `fc -W` and `fc -R` to write or read the history file). <[workaround](https://stackoverflow.com/questions/7243983/how-to-remove-an-entry-from-the-history-in-zsh/63494771#63494771)>
+    > [!TIP]: [These options don't work in Zsh?](https://apple.stackexchange.com/questions/430640/history-d-does-not-remove-history-entry-but-shows-time-of-history-entry): Zsh relies on the command `fc` (e.g. `fc -W` and `fc -R` to write or read the history file). <[workaround](https://stackoverflow.com/questions/7243983/how-to-remove-an-entry-from-the-history-in-zsh/63494771#63494771)>

     - Don't forget to explore 'i-search' and 'reverse-i-search' using ``Ctrl`` + ``s`` and ``Ctrl`` + ``r`` respectively; Read this [if 'i-search' using ``Ctrl`` + ``s`` does not work](https://stackoverflow.com/questions/791765/unable-to-forward-search-bash-history-similarly-as-with-ctrl-r).
   - `alias`